-We help close to 37 million customers across the world to manage their finances, buy their homes, and save and invest for the future.
+We help close to 37 million customers across the world 1.7 million business to manage their finances, buy their homes, and save and invest for the future.
 Our Insurance and Asset Management businesses support all our global businesses in meeting their customers' needs.